top of page

 • Tapping fingers or nails

-• Playing with fidget toys
+• Using fidget toys

-• Humming, throat clearing, or other vocal tics
+• Humming, throat clearing, or vocal tics

-Why Do People with ADHD Stim?
+Why do people with ADHD stim?

-Many people with ADHD experience sensory processing sensitivity—a tendency to become overwhelmed by noise, lights, or crowded spaces.
-Stimming provides predictable sensory input, which can help your brain filter out chaos and stay focused.
+Many people with ADHD experience sensory processing sensitivity, becoming easily overwhelmed by noise, lights, or crowded environments.
+Stimming provides predictable sensory input, helping filter out chaotic stimuli and maintain focus.
+Example: Using a textured fidget toy during a busy workday can help block out background distractions.

 • The behavior is physically harmful (e.g., skin picking, hair pulling)